marcosh/fundic/README.md

 Both `Psr11Container` and `TypedContainer` implement [`Psr\Container\ContainerInterface`](https://github.com/php-fig/container/blob/master/src/ContainerInterface.php)
-(even if `TypedContainer` is just respection the signature of the methods and not conforming to the annotations), therefore you can query them using the `set` and `has` methods as follows
+(even if `TypedContainer` is just respecting the signature of the methods and not conforming to the annotations), therefore you can query them using the `set` and `has` methods as follows

 ```php